MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-spring-cloud-to-azure-spring-cloud.md

 ### Update Spring Boot and Spring Cloud components to current versions

-You will need to update all applications to use supported versions of Spring Boot and Spring Cloud.
+You'll need to update all applications to use supported versions of Spring Boot and Spring Cloud.
 For a list of supported versions, see [Prepare a Java Spring app for deployment](/azure/spring-cloud/spring-cloud-tutorial-prepare-app-deployment#spring-boot-and-spring-cloud-versions).

 For any applications using Spring Boot 1.x, follow the [Spring Boot 2.0 migration guide](https://github.com/spring-projects/spring-boot/wiki/Spring-Boot-2.0-Migration-Guide) to update them to a supported Spring Boot version.